azizmobarak/memory-game-cards/README.md

-# simple game create in HTML and JS , CSS
+# simple game created using HTML and JS , CSS

 just clone and open index file